-One of the main features of the program is expressed in its name: besides attention to process design much attention is paid to the relation between the process and the structure and functionality of the product.
-This leads to the integration of process and product related disciplines in the development, design, and operationalization of processes.
+One of the main features of the program is expressed in its name: besides attention to process design, much attention is paid to the relationship between the process and the structure and functionality of the product.
+This leads to the integration of process and product-related disciplines in the development, design, and operationalization of processes.
 More and more, process engineers are finding employment in the performance products manufacturing industry.

 When you successfully complete the Designer’s programme, you will receive a certified diploma.
-You are entitled to use the academic degree Professional Doctorate in Engineering (PDEng).
+You are entitled to use the academic degree Engineering Doctorate (EngD).

 A certified Process and Product designer has in-depth knowledge of design processes, theoretical as well as practical, which clearly distinguishes him/her from a ‘normal’ MSc.
 Most of the graduates find excellent positions in the chemical and performance products manufacturing industry, often within the company where the final design project was carried out.

 The programme starts with a year of advanced education, followed by a major technological design project of eight to twelve months in a company.
 The programme consists of the following courses:

 - Product Design

 - Project Management

 - Process Modelling, Simulation and Control

 - Computational Fluid Dynamics